UKIP politicians in angry 'stripper' row

 The councillor broke off the interview when Mr Moreland walked into his shop, introducing himself as the party's home affairs spokesman.

-Mr Walch can be heard telling Mr Moreland: "I don't want to be associated with you... you upset my missus".
+Mr Walch can be heard telling Mr Moreland: "I don't want to be associated with you... you upset my missus."

 Mr Moreland told Mr Walch the party's Great Yarmouth branch was "a disgrace".